siglun/danish-sonnets/README.md

 tokenized their texts and calculated the word frequencies.
 As a matter of fact, I've done that in two ways:

-(i) The first being doing the classical tokenization and followed by a pipe the stuff through
+(i) The first being doing a classical tokenization followed by piping the stuff through

 ```
 sort | uniq -c | sort -n
 ```

-such that I get a list of the 4781 Danish words that are used in our sonnet sample, together with their frequencies.
+such that I get a list of the 4781 Danish words that are used in our sonnet sample, sorted by their frequencies.

 (ii) The second way is the same, but I do it twice, once for each sonnet such that I get a list of words for each sonnet.
-Then I repeat that for the concatenated lists I got in the first step.
+Then I repeat that for the concatenated lists for all sonnets.

 This means that I get

-* one list of word frequencies in the sample and
+* one list of word frequencies in the entire sample and
 * a second list giving not of the number of occurences of each word, but the number of sonnets the word occurs in.

 There are 160 sonnets in the selection, and the most